 Step 3: Apply online for academic study and placement

 Once the application is submitted it cannot be amended by the applicant.
-In the event that an applicant would like to change the programme choice and biographical information and/or add documentation, only the Admissions Office can facilitate this.
-Applicants may monitor their application status online here.
-The MasterCard Foundation Scholars Program Office at the University of Cape Town does not process academic applications.
+In the event that an applicant would like to change their programme choice and biographical information and/or add documentation, only the Admissions Office can facilitate this.
+Applicants may monitor their application status online by logging in to the UCT students website.
+The Mastercard Foundation Scholars Program Office at the University of Cape Town does not process academic applications.

 Additional information for South African applicants